zentree/zentree.github.io/_posts/2023-03-18-some-love-for-base-r-part-2.md

     - stats
 ---

 Where were we?
+Giving [some love]({% post_url some-love-for-base-r-part-1 %})
-Giving [some love](/2023/03/18/some-love-for-base-r-part-1/) to base-R and putting together the idea that it is possible to write R very clearly when using base.
+to base-R and putting together the idea that it is possible to write R very clearly when using base.
 Two sets of typical issues:

 ### Subsetting rows and columns

 When running analyses we often want to work on a subset of all cases (rows) or variables (columns).
 People are used to `filter()` (for rows) and `select()` (for columns) in the `tidyverse` but then search how to do that in base and get ugly responses.
 For example, if we had a number of trials in a data frame called `all_trials` and we wanted to keep only a single one located in Christchurch we could try using sort of matrix notation, keeping the rows that meet the criterion, and all variables, as we don’t specify criteria for them:

 ```R

 my_trial <– all_trials[all_trials$location == "Christchurch", ]
 # better, by using with().
 More below
 my_trial <- with(all_trials,
                  all_trials[location == "Christchurch", ])
 ```

-<p>You could have been tempted to use `all_trials[location == "Christchurch", ]` by itself, but R wouldn't have known to look for location inside `all_trials`.
+You could have been tempted to use `all_trials[location == "Christchurch", ]` by itself, but R wouldn't have known to look for location inside `all_trials`.
 Much clearer, though, would have been to use the `subset()` function from base R, which does the job of both `filter()` and `select()` in the tidyverse.
-It works like this:</p>
+It works like this:

 ```R

 subset(data_frame,
        conditions_for_rows,
        select = conditions_for_columns)